 Whether graduates seek immediate employment or an advanced degree after graduation, their Appalachian Experience gets them where they want to go.

-- 93 percent of graduate students either employed or enrolled in postsecondary education
+- 95% of graduate alumni are employed and/or enrolled in continuing higher education programs

 Life and Career Success